Chart Color Schemes

 Southern Highlands has a typical household mix, with a fairly typical median household size

-Family households comprise 72.9% of all households, including 25.3% couples with children, 39.4% couples without children, and 7.9% single parent families.
-Non-family households constitute the remaining 27.1%, with lone person households at 25.0% and group households making up 1.9%.
-The median household size is 2.4 people, which aligns with the average for the Rest of NSW.
+Family households dominate at 72.9% of all households, comprising 25.3% couples with children, 39.4% couples without children, and 7.9% single parent families.
+Non-family households make up the remaining 27.1%, with lone person households at 25.0% and group households comprising 1.9% of the total.
+The median household size of 2.4 people matches the Regional NSW average.

 Frequently Asked Questions - Households